dstanesc/FluidPatterns/doc/data-services.md

 In current routerlicious instantiation, the deltas are stored and retrieved from a MongoDb database.
 See also [Fluid Relay Topology](#fluid-relay-topology) in the [Annexes](#annexes) section for a visual representation of the delta storage interaction.

-# Review Notes
+# Discussion Notes

 1. Review and monitor data consistency related github issues [eg. is:issue is:open DeltaManager](https://github.com/microsoft/FluidFramework/issues?q=is%3Aissue+is%3Aopen+DeltaManager)
-2. Is the Git file system abstraction a good one-size-fits-all data and metadata storage choice?
-What are the (simpler) alternatives?
-3. Are the `HTTP/REST` and `TCP/WS` the ideal communication choices?
-What are the (more efficient) alternatives?
+2. The interaction with the Storage Service seems to be quite verbose and chatty (this is hurting I/O efficiency).
+A particularly important scalability aspect is that the number of requests serving a particular query-case (eg. loading the container) should remain constant and independent of the data and metadata content.
+Partly because of the Git style this seems not to be the case.
+Research alternatives to the Git file system abstraction as data and metadata storage with the goal of maintaining a low and predictable I/O.
+3. HTTP is a particularly slow protocol to transfer larger amounts of data (which could be the case of BLOBs especially when related to data management scenario).
+WebSocket has indeed large browser base support and the state of art today for _low latency_ connections, however still `TCP` based but actually lacking delivery guarantee support.
+Research more efficient alternatives to the `HTTP/REST` and `TCP/WS` communication.
+In standard transport space [WebTransport](https://web.dev/webtransport/), [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel), [Quick](https://www.chromium.org/quic/) seem to have the edge today.
+Also a purpose built alternative to guarantee delivery seems attractive (as a more streamlined solution to the in-flight delta corrections).
-4. Should agents follow the integration pattern of regular collaboration clients (ie.`HTTP/REST` and `TCP/WS` protocols).
-One finding in our prior work is that [snapshots are not useful](../apps/assembly-authoring-tracked/) when externalizing data to materialized view agents.
+4. Should agents follow the integration pattern of regular collaboration clients?
+One important finding of our prior work is that [loading full data snapshots is not appropriate](../apps/assembly-authoring-tracked/) when externalizing data to materialized view agents.
+The integration explicit need is to remain delta centric.
 Is it possible to employ a more specialized delta transport to leverage the enterprise LAN environment benefits in selected cases.
-Polyglot persistence (programming language incl.) and delivery reliability may profit from introducing additional, purpose built [communication protocols](https://kafka.apache.org/protocol.html#protocol_philosophy).
+Polyglot persistence (programming language incl.) and delivery reliability may profit from introducing additional [communication protocols](https://kafka.apache.org/protocol.html#protocol_philosophy) and delta persistence strategies.
+5. The custom Mongo delta storage exposes similar functionality with traditional [Event Stores]() (which is an established _Event Sourcing_ architectural style component designed explicitly for immutability, scalability and performance).
+Investigate low maintenance, high performance alternatives.

 # Annexes

 ## Fluid Relay Topology

 ![Fluid Relay Topology](./img/Routerlicious-Architecture.svg)

+## Disclaimer

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+This project may contain Microsoft trademarks or logos for Microsoft projects, products, or services.
+Use of these trademarks or logos must follow Microsoft’s [Trademark & Brand Guidelines](https://www.microsoft.com/trademarks).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.